bradJM/c-sharp-style-guide/README.markdown

 ### Access Level Modifiers

 Non-default access level modifiers should be explicitly defined for classes, methods and member variables.
+Default access level modifiers should be omitted.

 ### Fields & Variables